You're on your way to becoming a Penn Stater!

 If you're wondering what a typical day might look like at Penn State Schuylkill, visit LionConnect, our campus calendar, to see the types of exciting events we host on campus throughout the year.
 Then, take a look at a few snapshots of the student experience:

 We have a full suite of accepted student programs on the books.
-Visit us virtually or in person for your opportunity to:
+Visit us for your opportunity to:

 - Hear from faculty and ask your questions about Penn State's academic programs.